Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

    bearer token and pre-shared key would no longer be provided by the User Agent.

-## Certificate

-Hosts that receive a TLS 1.3 connection where the ClientHello has an extension of type "transparency_revocation" with a properly formed `extension_data` field have the option of providing an inclusion proof for their certificate chain.
 This is done by adding an extension of type "transparency_revocation" to the first CertificateEntry structure in `certificate_list` where the `extension_data` field is a serialized TransparencyProof structure: